UoYCS-plasma/GP2/gettingstarted.md

 ## Installation

 To run the compiler, you need to install the C library [Judy](http://judy.sourceforge.net/index.html) which you may find in your distribution's package manager.
 In the Ubuntu repositories, you can find it under ``libjudy-dev``.
+You also need to install ``cmake``.

 There are several ways to install the compiler: